XSMTP/XSMTP/SPEC.md

 All multibyte numbers use Big Endian format.

-All variable-length integers ("varints") are encoded/decoded as defined in QUIC (RFC 9000). *Note: While QUIC varint is mentioned for technical completeness, for simplicity in XSMTP's TCP-based implementation, standard integer types (e.g., uint32, uint16, varint as needed) can be used directly.*
+All variable-length integers ("varints") are encoded/decoded as defined in QUIC (RFC 9000).

 **3. Masquerading as SMTPS - Detailed Process**